-I walked out on the deck last night around midnight just to check the sky, and saw an unusual display of lights above Anthem, AZ, about 4 km to the south.
-I wasn’t sure what they were at first, since my eyes were still adjusting to the dark, but I knew it was worth capturing.
+I walked out on the deck last night around midnight just to check the sky, and saw an unusual light in the sky above Anthem, AZ, about 4 km to the south.
+I wasn’t sure what it was at first, since my eyes were still adjusting to the dark, but I knew it was worth capturing.
 So I quickly assembled my Canon 20D with its standard 55 mm lens on a tripod.
-Shooting on full auto, each exposure was 8 seconds at f/5.6 and ISO 400.
+Shooting on full manual, each exposure was 8 seconds at f/5.6, ISO 400, and manual focus near infinity.
 The slideshow above is the first thing I captured.
 Scroll back and forth in the slideshow and watch for subtle changes in the “floating lights”.
 What are they?

 Note to readers: This post runs almost 1400 words.
 That’s because it’s effectively a “lab report” detailing an ongoing scientific investigation.
 If you follow it to the end you’ll see the scientific method in action.
 You’ll also see that a definitive explanation still eludes us — though we did narrow it down to two possibilities.